stefanie-the-engineer/analyzing-data-with-excel/README.md

-# Data Analysis Using Excel Spreadsheet
+# Data Analysis Using Excel
 A spreadsheet with data from the KickStarter crowdsourcing application which holds information on a subset of the campaigns on KickStarter.
 Some of the information includes:
   Country
   Currency